SteSurra/TradingView-PineScript/Ichimoku Cloud/README.md

 This information is obtained through three components that make up the Ichimoku Cloud:
 1. <ins> historical component </ins>: it compares the current price action with the historical price: the historical component is defined with the name of "Chikou Span" which defines the so-called momentum of the price action, ie the trend.
 Through this component it is possible to identify support and resistance levels
 2. <ins> current component </ins>: it shows the current trend ie what is happening right now.
 Here we identify the so-called "Tenken sen" and "kijun sen" which are actually variations of simple moving averages.
-3. <ins> future component </ins>: the "Senkou A" and "Senkou B" define the so-called cloud which provides an indication of the strength and weakness of the market.
+3. <ins> future component </ins>: Senkou A and Senkou B define the so-called cloud which provides an indication of the strength and weakness of the market.
 They are often a good indicator for trailing stops.

 <ins> Advice </ins>